-Council services are dealing with many challenges from financial, demographic, legislative, to service improvement and this is on top of bringing together 4 legacy authorities and learning to live with Covid.
+Council services are dealing with many challenges from financial, demographic, legislative, to service improvement and this is on top of bringing together 4 legacy authorities and learning to live with worldwide pandemics, such as Covid.
 Whilst the provision of quality services is front and centre in their thinking, the Council's Estates team, working within the context of a Corporate Landlord Model, will support services to ensure the built estate is considered in that thought and design process, and where possible the most appropriate assets are retained and invested in.
-The development of mini estate strategies for each service area or by theme will be essential to this process.
+Estates will guide and develop individual service strategy's and where necessary by type and locality, this will ensure the ownership of all property assets and the responsibility for their management and maintenance is transferred from the service departments to the Corporate Landlord, which is a centralised function of the Council.

-6) Maintaining the Council's assets, & ensuring they are safe & compliant
+6) Maintaining the Council's assets, & ensuring they are safe & compliant.